-Tag: Sociology Teaching
+Tag Archives: Sociology Teaching

 Opportunities for Teaching Sociology Within Enabling Courses

-By Anna Bennett Sociology not only offers us the tools to analyse and assess the society around us but, in addition, it allows us to consider our own experiences and assumptions.
-Because of its wide focus on the relational dynamics within society, sociology provides the… Continue Reading “Opportunities for Teaching Sociology Within Enabling Courses”
+Anna Bennett discusses her experiences teaching sociology outside a university as part of an enabling course for youth aged 17 to 20 years who hope to qualify for tertiary study.
+By Anna Bennett Sociology not only offers us the tools to analyse and assess the society around us but, in addition, it allows us to considerContinueContinue reading “Opportunities for Teaching Sociology Within Enabling Courses”

-Eastern Europe and Central Asia: the Need for Practical Skills-based Learning
+Eastern Europe and Central Asia: the Need for Practical Skills-Based Learning

 The World Bank has released a new report – Skills Not Just Diplomas, which presents a critical evaluation on the state of education in Eastern Europe, Central Asia and the former Soviet Union.
-The report lends support for some of the goals of our… Continue Reading “Eastern Europe and Central Asia: the Need for Practical Skills-based Learning”
+The report lends support for some of the goals of our applied social research network here at Sociology at Work – specificallyContinueContinue reading “Eastern Europe and Central Asia: the Need for Practical Skills-Based Learning”